NVIDIA/VariantWorks/docs/source/features.rst

 Encoders are classes that generate an encoding for the neural network.
 The classes can be used to not only generate encodings, but also augment and transform them.

-All encoders need to inherit from the base class :class:`SampleEncoder<variantworks.sample_encoder.SampleEncoder>` and implement the abstract method `__call__`, which triggers the encoding generation.
+All encoders need to inherit from the base class :class:`Encoder<variantworks.encoders.Encoder>` and implement the abstract method `__call__`, which triggers the encoding generation.

 .. image:: encoder.png

 Currently available encoders -

-* :class:`PileupEncoder<variantworks.sample_encoder.PileupEncoder>` - Encoding read pileups as multi dimensional images.
+* :class:`PileupEncoder<variantworks.encoders.PileupEncoder>` - Encoding read pileups as multi dimensional images.
   **Only SNP encoding is available right now.***

 I/O